-D2: Describe the problem
+D2: Describe the Problem

-D3: Develop a temporary containment plan
+D3: Develop a Temporary Containment Plan

 While solving the problem, there should be a temporary containment plan to prevent the problem from affecting the rest of the project or the final product.
-This temporary containment solution is a short-term operation such as adding more labor, increasing the quality measurements, applying a risk plan, etc.
+This temporary containment solution is a short-term operation such as adding more labour, increasing the quality measurements, applying a risk plan, etc.

-D4: Determine and verify root causes
+D4: Determine and Verify Root Causes

 This stage aims to investigate the root causes of the problem; it can be considered the core of the 8D problem solving process.
-In many problems, what we see as causes are actually symptoms of other root causes.
-This misunderstanding can lead to incorrect attempts at solutions that can have negative consequences in the future and leave the underlying problem unsolved.
+In many problems, what we see as causes are symptoms of other root causes.
+This misunderstanding can lead to inaccurate attempts at solutions that can have negative consequences in the future and leave the underlying problem unsolved.